Diesel's massive new full-fitness WearOS watch adds all the extras

+This Diesel watch, however, has Qualcomm's older Snapdragon Wear 2100 processor.
+Like the just-announced Skagen watch and Casio's next upcoming WearOS watch, this watch looks to have a complete set of fitness functions.

 The Diesel On Full Guard 2.5 also looks a heck of a lot bulkier than the sleek Skagen Falster 2.
-The stainless steel case measures 47 x 55mm, with a 1.39-inch display (the largest Samsung Galaxy Watch is 46mm with a 1.3-inch display).
+The stainless steel case measures 47 by 55mm, with a 1.39-inch display.
+(The largest Samsung Galaxy Watch is 46mm with a 1.3-inch display.)

 If you're at all interested in a Google smartwatch, however, hang on for a few more weeks.